The short answer is: nobody knows right now.

 What are the Peloton usernames of professional athletes, musicians, celebrities, and other famous people (or Peloton leaderboard names?) – Full & Complete List

-This list is divided into 3 sections – first the athletes, then the musicians, and finally the celebrities (actors, comedians, etc).
+This list is divided into 4 sections – first the athletes, then the musicians, followed by the celebrities (actors, comedians, etc), and finally, the politicians.
 You can click on the name of the section to jump to that area!

 Peloton usernames of Professional Athletes (Peloton leaderboard names)